Volda University College

 Volda University College (VUC) prides itself in providing the best possible environment for its students and staff.
 Creative and active scholars and administrators have made Volda a respected university.

-The university college has now four faculties, and offers five Master's programmes, more than 30 undergraduate study programmes, and about 300 study courses.
-Volda offers many different educational options: media and communication, general and pre-school teacher education, social sciences, child care and social planning and governance, as well as literature, linguistics, maths and science, history, art and craft, sports and outdoor adventure, music and drama.
+The university college was originally founded 150 years ago, as the first teacher training college in rural Norway.
+Today, it offers one PhD programme (joint degree with Molde University College), six Master’s programmes, more than 30 undergraduate programmes and about 450 courses.
+The studies offered are varied and include among others: media and communication, general and pre-school teacher training education, social sciences, child care, social planning and governance, as well as literature, linguistics, math and science, history, arts and crafts, outdoor life and physical education, music and drama.

 Nationally, Volda University College is perhaps best known for its journalism school, having educated many of the most important and influential journalists in Norway over the last thirty years.

-The university college has many useful and up-to-date facilities.
-The IT equipment is practical and easily available, with computer rooms and wireless network all over campus.
-The library is very modern and offers access to books and periodicals from around the world.
-On campus there are also music and photgraphy studios, drama rooms, group- and workshop rooms and reading rooms.
+First class IT equipment is easily accessible in any of the numerous computer rooms on campus.
+There is a wireless network open to all students.
+The library is modern and offers access to books and periodicals from around the world.
+All around the campus there are fully equipped special purpose rooms such as radio and TV studios, drama rooms, group study and workshop rooms, an animation studio etc

 Research and development